Panzer-Jack/Panzer-Jack/README.md

 In the near future, as long as possible, I will still look for my own ideal life style.

-- 🧳 I interned at Meituan、bilibili、NetEase，as a software engineer.
+- 🧳 Member of Meituan SaaS，as FE & Mobile App Developer
-- 🎓 The 6th ByteDance Youth Training Camp（ Frontend Advanced Class ）
+- 🎓 Working on Vue & React & Flutter and little Android & IOS
-- 🔭 I’m currently learning Full Stack Developping & Music & Drawing
+- 🔭 I’m currently learning Game Development & Music & Drawing
 - 😃 An amateur in playing harmonica, piano and digital painting
 - ❤️ I like watching Animations、reading Light Novels、playing Galgame and all the element about ACGN